-Alison Fox MBACP (Accred) is the founder of DABS Anti-Bullying Service, a not for profit organisation.
-She has worked with over 1500 individuals and organisations.
+Alison Fox MBACP (Accred) is the founder of Dorset Anti-Bullying Service, a not for profit organisation.
+She has worked with over 3000 individuals and organisations.
 She uses her unique experience, qualifications and skills to offer a range of therapeutic services including support groups, mentoring, counselling, training and inspirational speaking….she works nationally and internationally.
-She and her team of volunteers have a passion to see individuals, families and organisations break free and recover from the impact of bullying behaviour.
+She has a passion to see individuals, families and organisations break free and recover from the impact of bullying behaviour.

 Research shows that 1 in 2 adults will be affected by bullying at some point in their life time either directly or indirectly, with the most vulnerable in our society being at greatest risk.